 The Eurodac system enables the comparison of fingerprints of asylum applicants and illegal immigrants.
-The members states of the system are the 28 EU members, Iceland, Norway, Liechtenstein, Switzerland and (until 31 December 2020) the United Kingdom.
+The members states of the system are the 27 EU members, Iceland, Norway, Liechtenstein, Switzerland and (until 31 December 2020) the United Kingdom.

 The objective of Eurodac in the asylum process is to facilitate the application of the Dublin III Regulation.
 This Regulation provides a mechanism for determining which country is responsible for examining applications for international protection lodged in one of the member states.

 In view of the difficulties anticipated in identifying foreign nationals who had already lodged an international protection application in another member state, ministers responsible for immigration agreed in 1991 to establish a system for the comparison of the fingerprints of international protection applicants.

 The Eurodac system enables member states to identify asylum seekers and persons who have crossed an external frontier of the European Union in an irregular manner.
 By comparing fingerprints using Eurodac, member states can determine whether an asylum seeker or a foreign national found illegally present within a member state has previously claimed international protection in another member state.

 (Note: the International Protection Act 2015 introduces new terminology but, for clarity, we will continue to use the terms “asylum” and “asylum seeker” as well.)